Morgan Stanley Maintains Hub Group, Inc. - (HUBG) Equal-Weight Recommendation

 What is the Fund Sentiment?

 There are 610 funds or institutions reporting positions in Hub Group, Inc. -.
-This is an increase of 12 owner(s) or 2.01% in the last quarter.
-Average portfolio weight of all funds dedicated to HUBG is 0.19%, an increase of 2.54%.
-Total shares owned by institutions increased in the last three months by 2.31% to 38,745K shares.
-The put/call ratio of HUBG is 0.66, indicating a bullish outlook.
+This is an increase of 11 owner(s) or 1.84% in the last quarter.
+Average portfolio weight of all funds dedicated to HUBG is 0.19%, a decrease of 10.28%.
+Total shares owned by institutions increased in the last three months by 2.15% to 38,745K shares.
+The put/call ratio of HUBG is 0.69, indicating a bullish outlook.

 What are Other Shareholders Doing?